jing-yen/tp/docs/DeveloperGuide.md

 - prefers typing to mouse interactions
 - is reasonably comfortable with CLI apps

-This product is for university students who frequently travel with friends.
+This product is for university students who frequently travel with friends, especially several groups of friends.

 #### Value proposition